The Ultimate Day Trip to Hiroshima and Miyajima

 7:00ish pm (or later) – Take a train back to Kyoto or Osaka

-As a solo traveler, I’d take the 7:22 pm train getting into Kyoto at 9:20 pm.
+If you’re traveling solo, I’d take the 7:22 pm train getting into Kyoto at 9:20 pm.
 Then I could catch the bus back to my hotel.

-In Kyoto buses usually stop running at 11:00 pm and the subway at 11:30 pm.
+In Kyoto, buses usually stop running at 11:00 pm and the subway at 11:30 pm.

-• 7:17 pm –8:54 pm – direct – Nozomi line (no JR pass)
+- 7:17 pm –8:54 pm – direct – Nozomi line (no JR pass)

-• 7:22 pm – 9: 20 pm – indirect through Osaka – Sakura line (JR pass)
+- 7:22 pm – 9: 20 pm – indirect through Osaka – Sakura line (JR pass)

-• 8:01 pm – 10:36 pm – direct – Nozomi line (no JR pass)
+- 8:01 pm – 10:36 pm – direct – Nozomi line (no JR pass)

-• 8:52 pm – 11:09 pm – indirect through Osaka – Sakura line (JR pass)
+- 8:52 pm – 11:09 pm – indirect through Osaka – Sakura line (JR pass)

-• 9:03 pm – 10:45 pm – direct – Nozomi line (no JR pass)
+- 9:03 pm – 10:45 pm – direct – Nozomi line (no JR pass)

-• 9:58 pm – 12:09 am – indirect through Osaka – Hiraki line (JR Pass)
+- 9:58 pm – 12:09 am – indirect through Osaka – Hiraki line (JR Pass)

 BONUS: I've created a FREE detailed PDF version of this 3-week Japan itinerary.
 The guide also includes step-by-step instructions for buying and using your Japan Rail Pass.